Angela Alsobrooks: Early life and education

-Angela Deneece Alsobrooks was born in Suitland, Maryland, on February 23, 1971, to James Alsobrooks, who worked as a distributor for The Washington Post and a car salesman, and Patricia Alsobrooks (née James), a receptionist.
+Angela Deneece Alsobrooks was born in Suitland, Maryland, on February 23, 1971, to James Alsobrooks, who worked as a distributor for The Washington Post and was a car salesman, and Patricia Alsobrooks (née James), a receptionist.
 Her family moved from Seneca, South Carolina to Maryland in July 1956 shortly after her great-grandfather, J. C. James, was shot and killed by police officer Charles Lee while resisting arrest.
 Lee was not charged in James's death after a coroner's jury found that he had acted in self-defense after the two began to scuffle as Lee attempted to arrest James for creating a disturbance.
 Alsobrooks has said that her surname is of West African or Native American origin.

 Alsobrooks was raised in Camp Springs, Maryland, and attended Benjamin Banneker High School in Washington, D.C.
 She earned her Bachelor of Arts degree in public policy and Afro-American studies at Duke University in 1993, and her Juris Doctor degree from the University of Maryland School of Law of the University of Maryland, Baltimore in 1996.
 After she was admitted to the Maryland Bar in 1996, Alsobrooks clerked for law firms DLA Piper and DeCaro, Doran, and for Circuit Court Judges William D. Quarles Jr. and Donna Hill Staton until 1997, when she began working as an assistant state's attorney in Prince George's County.
 She was assigned to handle domestic violence cases as an assistant state's attorney.
 She left the state's attorney office in 2002 to become education liaison for Prince George's County Executive Jack B. Johnson.
 In 2003, she was appointed executive director of the county revenue authority.